xmljim/dependency-injection/README.md

 as a service provider, the annotation provides some additional metadata to assist in choosing a provider as well as dictating the _scope_ or _lifetime_ of the provider.

+> **NOTE**
+>
+> The `@ServiceProvider` annotation is not required for out-of-the-box discovery.
+However, service providers with
+> this annotation are given preference over other providers.

 The `@ServiceProvider` has three properties:

 | Property     | Type                   | Description                                                                 |